WDI-SEA/u1-project-about-me/README.md

-# Joanna's Portfolio
+# U1-Project-About-Me

-You can find Joanna's portfolio [here!](https://joannacolson/github.io/)

-## To-Do List

-* Stuff to do
-* More stuff

-These are examples.
-Look for GitHub Markdown Cheatsheet on Google for help.

-- A `README.md` file with explanations of:
+## Include a 'README.md' file with explanations of:

   - Technologies used.